-There are many different ways of categorising religious experiences without actually defining what it actually is.
-Put simply, we may say that a religious experience is an encounter with the divine.
+A religious experience is an encounter with the divine.

 It is a non-empirical occurrence that brings with it an awareness of something beyond us.
-However, the variety of religious experiences is such that it is difficult to find a common theme.
-Nevertheless, we may note that some of the main features of religious experiences can be set out as follows:
+However, there is a wide variety of religious experiences and so it is difficult to find a common theme.
+Nevertheless, there are some key features of religious experiences can be set out as follows:

 - God is experienced as opposed to everyday physical objects.
-There is a spiritual change that clearly has a religious dimension. - Religious experiences are often subjective as opposed to objective. - Religious experiences are not universal i.e. not everybody experiences them as opposed to ordinary experiences e.g. a tree, the weather etc. - Human beings often use the same conceptual scheme when they describe an ordinary experience.
-Thus regardless of culture we all describe a tree in the same way.
-However, with religious experiences, though the feelings may be similar (e.g. awe and wonder, joy, peace etc.) the object is different e.g. Jesus, Allah, Krishna etc. - Religious experiences can be understood as pragmatic in that they bring about life changing behaviour.
+There is a spiritual change that clearly has a religious dimension. - Religious experiences are often subjective as opposed to objective. - Religious experience is not verifiable. - Religious experiences are not universal i.e. not everybody experiences them as opposed to ordinary experiences e.g. a tree, the weather etc. - Human beings often use the same conceptual scheme when they describe an ordinary experience.
+Thus, regardless of culture we all describe a tree in the same way.
+However, with religious experiences, though the feelings may be similar (e.g. awe and wonder, joy, peace etc.) the object is different e.g. Jesus, Allah, Krishna etc. - Religious experiences can be understood as pragmatic in that they bring about life changing behaviour. - Religious experiences are difficult to describe using everyday language, they are ineffable.